Florence Farmer

 Florence Ann Farmer (24 January 1873 – 26 June 1958) was a pioneer of women in politics in Stoke on Trent, Staffordshire, England who was the first female councillor on the county borough council before becoming the first female Lord Mayor of the city in 1931–32.

 Family

 Farmer was one of the children of George and Mary Farmer and was born in Longton, Staffordshire.
 Her father George was an active Liberal local politician who was secretary of the local party, a Justice of the Peace and was mayor of Longton in 1895–96.

 Career

 After leaving school Farmer trained to be a teacher and between 1895 and 1906 was headmistress of Uttoxeter Road Girls School in Longton.
-She resigned from teaching to set up the Phoenix Steam Laundry company with one of her brothers, George, and after his death in 1917 with his widow, Maude.
+She resigned from teaching to set up the Phoenix Steam Laundry company with one of her brothers, George, and after his death in 1917, she continued the partnership with his widow, Maude.
 This partnership lasted until 1927 when Maude retired leaving Florence in charge of the company.
 Farmer was one of the founding members of the National Federation of Launderers, becoming the first women to sit on the organisation's national executive committee.